 The La Sportiva Women's Miura has been a longstanding favorite for climbers looking for a versatile, yet technical climbing shoe.
 After their initial break-in period, which can take some time, the Miuras are very comfortable.
-They are made with a softer, more supple sole than our award-winning La Sportiva Kataki.
+They are made with a soft, supple sole.
 We recommend the Miura to climbers who have been at it for a little while and want a high-performance all-around shoe.
 From smearing to edging, the Miura is a top-notch performer, especially for granite climbing.
 With their shape and cost, we suggest them as an upgrade shoe, rather than one for those just getting introduced to climbing.
-For a less expensive, first model that still provides the support and semi-aggressive fit check out the Butora Libra or the Mad Rock Lotus.
+The Miuras performed best on vertical terrain as opposed to steeper climbing.
+Worn tight, it is a performance sport climbing and bouldering shoe.
+Sized loosely, it's excellent for longer multi-pitch climbs.

 La Sportiva Miura - Women's Review

-Cons: High pricetag, can be uncomfortable for some foot shapes
+Cons: Can be uncomfortable for some foot shapes

 Manufacturer: La Sportiva